sosy-lab/benchexec/doc/resources.md

 which is the sum of the `cpuenergy-pkg<i>` values for all CPUs that are used by a run.
 However, note that BenchExec can only measure the energy consumption of each CPU as a whole.
-Thus, if a run does not use all cores of a CPU (e.g., because of parallel runs on the same CPU), the measurements are too high.
+Thus energy will be measured only if each run uses all cores of one or more CPUs, and not if only a subset of the CPU's cores is used per run.

 ## Disk Space and I/O